 Players are more receptive to requests for autographs after they have completed their round, so don’t interrupt them before or during their round.
 A good place to catch them is at the practice area, as most players will return there after they play their round.

 Concession stands are located throughout the tournament grounds.
 For lunch or dinner, visit the Fry’s or Coca-Cola Food Courts.
 Souvenirs are located at the TPC Merchandise Tents, near the 1st tee and the main entrance.

 A list of who is playing in the 2015 Waste Management Phoenix Open will be available in early January and will continually update through tournament week.
 Check back at WMPhoenixopen.com for the latest information.

 Daily pairings will be published in the daily newspaper sports sections and will also be posted on the PGATour.com website.
 Thursday and Friday pairings are determined before the tournament starts, with each golfer playing one day in the morning and the other day in the afternoon.
 Saturday and Sunday pairings are based on a player’s score, with the leaders teeing off last.
 Free daily pairing sheets will also be available at the tournament.

 Wednesday of Waste Management Phoenix Open week features the celebrity event.
 Wednesday, many celebrities and others take part in the annual Annexus Pro-Am, which begins with at 8:30 am.

-Yes, the 2014 Waste Management Phoenix Open will be broadcast nationally on television on the The Golf Channel (Thursday and Friday) and CBS (Saturday and Sunday) – check local listings for broadcast times in your area.
+Yes, the 2015 Waste Management Phoenix Open will be broadcast nationally on television on The Golf Channel (Thursday and Friday) and NBC (Saturday and Sunday) – check local listings for broadcast times in your area.
 In addition, the Waste Management Phoenix Open will also be broadcast on Sirius/XM Satellite Radio (Thursday — Sunday).

 Collapsible chairs, without chair bags are permitted.